Coiot/cbr-main/src/albums/CBRYTest.md

 - scene_number: 05
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbry-test-scene05.png
   narration: "<p>A very special thanks goes to Explosive Watermelon, who has made a variety of utility mods that all go to removing many annoyances to previous royales.
 Most of these mods are simple, but will go a long way to making the viewing experience better.
 Many of them are private for now, but she has released a mod that allows range units to stack with melee units.
-This makes it so we do not have to see a city surronded with archers and the single melee unit is having to wait to capture a city.
+This makes it so we do not have to see a city surrounded with archers and the single melee unit is having to wait to capture a city.
 It was cute in 2.0 the first time we saw it, but after 2.1 and S1, we can be sure to welcome no deadlocks happening because melee units care blocked by their own comrades.
 You can find this mod here: https://steamcommunity.com/profiles/76561198135520647/myworkshopfiles/?appid=8930</p>"
 - scene_number: 06
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbry-test-scene06.jpg